Frederick Go: Business career

+Retired global investment banker Stephen CuUnjieng says that Go, unlike most other well-known Filipino Chinese personalities, comes from industrialists not retailers and thus would be really much more helpful &/or effective in the Presidency of Bongbong Marcos regarding the country's economic and developments aims.

 Special Assistant to the President for Investment and Economic Affairs (2024–2025)

 On January 12, 2024, President Bongbong Marcos appointed Go as the Special Assistant to the President for Investment and Economic Affairs (SAPIEA), a position with secretary rank.
 In this role, he oversees initiatives to enhance the Philippines' investment climate.
 The office was newly created to implement government economic programs with the goal of establishing the Philippines as a leading investment hub in Asia.

 Economic initiatives

 In his role as SAPIEA, Go has emphasized the importance of transformative efforts to position the Philippines as Asia's top investment destination.
 He has identified reforms as crucial to achieving this objective.

 Finance Secretary (2025)

-On November 17, 2025, President Marcos appointed Go as the secretary of finance, following the appointment of Ralph Recto as Executive Secretary amidst the flood control projects controversy.
+On November 17, 2025, President Marcos appointed Go as the Secretary of Finance, following the appointment of Ralph Recto as Executive Secretary amidst the flood control projects controversy, that led to the resignation of Lucas Bersamin as the Executive Secretary.
 Go has served as secretary on an ad interim basis since November 17, 2025, as the Commission on Appointments has yet to schedule his confirmation hearing.